-Is not such a big secret that in many businesses, success comes down to suppliers.
+It is not such a big secret that in many businesses, success comes down to suppliers.
 No matter which field of business your enterprise is pitched on, you’re going to need suppliers if you want to keep on top of manufacturing.
 There’s just no way around it.
 You can’t provide a service without the right tools.
 And, the right tools aren’t going to fall in your lap.

 Instead, you’ll need to develop ongoing contracts with supply companies.
 Of course, which suppliers are relevant to you depends on what your business offers.

 Those in product manufacturing need companies who can supply the right materials.
-Those in office-based business need to work closely with computer operators who can provide the right equipment.
+Those in office-based businesses need to work closely with computer operators who can provide the right equipment.
 And, those in the automobile world will need to work closely with companies like ctisupply.com to ensure they have the tools and equipment they need.

 In short; no matter what you do, your success comes down to suppliers.